Featured CategoryLoaner Computers?by yearofth on September 19, 2013

 Sometimes, though, conventional thinking produces depressingly conventional results.
 New products land on our desks boasting answers to questions we’ve never asked and features at odds with our real needs.

 This was brought home forcefully for me last week, when I was discussing product-support plans with a product manager at a vendor about to introduce a hot new laptop.

 Once users come to rely on a lap machine, they really rely on it — so getting a broken laptop fixed quickly is a big issue.

-(If you doubt that, just ask Toshiba: After years of building a superb reputation for fast, reliable repair service, Toshiba late last year saw that reputation collapse, when parts shortages threw them months behind on repair work.)
+(If you doubt that, just ask Toshiba: After years of building a superb reputation for fast, reliable computer repairs service, Toshiba late last year saw that reputation collapse, when parts shortages threw them months behind on repair work.)

 The product manager broke into a big grin when I brought up the issue of repair service for the new laptop.
 No problem: They were going to offer as a premium-priced option a machine-swap program, under which they’d ship the owner of a broken machine a loaner even before the defective one was returned.